-In particular, ADAST explores the target domain classes using the proposed self-training strategy with dual classifiers.
+In particular, ADAST explores the target domain classes using the proposed iterative self-training strategy with dual classifiers.
 Second, ADAST preserves domain-specific features using the unshared attention module, which improves the performance.

 As shown in Table \ref{tbl:baselines_comparison}, the performance of our model is less than most baselines in the scenario S1$\rightarrow$EDF.
 Note that we used the same value of $\lambda_1$ (i.e., 0.01) for all the six scenarios, which might not be fair for some scenarios.
 We found that the quality of the pseudo labels is not good in this scenario S1$\rightarrow$EDF, and thus we should use a smaller $\lambda_1$ to reduce the contribution of the target classification loss.
 By tuning $\lambda_1$ from 0.01 to $10^{-6}$, the mean accuracy and MF1 of our ADAST in the scenario S1$\rightarrow$EDF would increase from 75.94\% and 63.33\% to 78.50\% and 64.73\%, respectively.
-Please refer to the Fig. S.1c in the supplementary material for more details.
+Please refer to Fig. S.1c in the supplementary material for more details.